-BIBLE MEMORY
+BIBLE MEMORY John 15:17

-Books of the New Testament

-- 1. I Timothy

-- 2. II Timothy

-- 3. Titus

-- 4. Philemon

-- 5. Hebrews

-- 6. James

-- 7. I Peter

-- 8. II Peter

-- 9. I John

-13. Revelation

-- 10. II John

-- 11. III John

-- 12. Jude

-LEVEL

-BIBLE LESSONS

-LESSON 8

-Jacob and His Family JACOB AND HIS FAMILY After Jacob left for his Uncle Laban's home, he stopped for the night on a rock-covered mountain slope.
+Jacob and His Family

+JACOB AND HIS FAMILY

+After Jacob left for his Uncle Laban's home, he stopped for the night on a rock-covered mountain slope.
 There he slept on the ground with his head resting on a large stone.

 While Jacob slept, he dreamed of a ladder that reached from earth to heaven.
 There were many angels walking up and down the ladder.
 Standing above the ladder was God.

 God spoke to Jacob and said, "The land on which you lie I will give to you and your descendants.
 They will spread out to many parts of the earth."
-God also promised to bless and protect him wherever he went.
-Then Jacob awakened.
+God also promised to bless and protect Jacob wherever he went.

+Then Jacob woke up.
 He knew that God had been there and realized this was a special place.
-So he set up the large stone his head had been resting on as a pillar to mark the place.
+He then set up the large stone his head had been resting on as a pillar to mark the place.
 He poured oil on it and named the place Bethel, which means "House of God."
 Jacob then continued his journey to his Uncle Laban's home.

-JACOB MEETS RACHEL After traveling for many days, Jacob saw shepherds in the distance bringing their flocks to a well.
+JACOB MEETS RACHEL

+After traveling for many days, Jacob saw shepherds in the distance bringing their flocks to a well.
 As he came near the well, Jacob asked them where they were from.
 "We are from Haran," they said.

 "Do you know my Uncle Laban?"
 Jacob asked.

 Parents: Explain the meaning of the boldface words.
-Also, explain that the way God speaks to us today is through His written Word, the Bible.
+Also, explain that the way God speaks to us today is through his written Word, the Bible.

 "We know him, and he is doing well," the shepherds answered.